 After visiting Sticky Waterfall Chiang Mai, we decided to drive to Mork Fa Waterfall.
 There is a little bit of a detour, but it shouldn't take more than 50 minutes to reach this waterfall, which also cuts the trip back to Chiang Mai short.

-Enjoy this Sticky Waterfall Chiang Mai Guide?
-Have any questions?
+Enjoy this travel guide to visiting Sticky Waterfall ear Chiang Mai?
 Feel free to leave a comment or check out some of my other guides below!